Skip to main content

 Once you’ve taken the time to winterize your AC unit, make sure your due diligence has paid off with a test run.
 Start by turning your system back on and letting it run for 10-15 minutes.
 During this time, listen for abnormal sounds and observe your thermostat to make sure indoor air has reached the desired temperature.

-If you notice anything out of the ordinary, call an HVAC professional immediately.
+If you notice anything out of the ordinary, call our HVAC company in Peoria, Phoenix and Mesa immediately.
 They will send a trained technician over to double-check your work so that you can rest assured your AC runs smoothly when temperatures start to soar again.

 Benefits of Proper HVAC Maintenance and Winterizations